Ergonomic baby carriers.

 The M-position, C-curve spine, and knee-to-knee thigh support are anatomical requirements for healthy infant development.
 These are not features.
 They are the baseline for any carrier that earns the word ergonomic.

 A carrier that concentrates your baby's weight at the top of your shoulder is not ergonomic for the person wearing it.
 Ergonomic design means weight spread across your back and hips so you can wear all day without pain.
-That is what all our baby carrier's are designed to do.
+That is what all our carriers are designed to do.

 Ergonomic design that only fits one body type is not ergonomic.
 It is a narrow fit with good marketing.
 Every hope&plum carrier is built for XXS through 6X from the start, not adapted after the fact.